 One of the biggest mistakes expats make is to hire someone without prior work experience or references.
 Simply hiring the neighbour's maid's sister when she comes knocking is not ideal, just as it wouldn't be in any other profession.
 The best way to find a housekeeper is through word of mouth in the neighbourhood or within the expat community, where there is typically a high turnover whenever people relocate.
 Some estates also have a newsletter with a classifieds section, while online classifieds can also be checked for advertisements.

-Either way, expats should make sure they ask for references and speak to their potential worker's previous employer to get as much information as possible about them.
-A period of probation is also a good idea, where the worker comes in for several days, paid in cash and with no strings attached, so that the employer can get a feel for how they work and fit in with the family.
+Either way, expats should make sure they ask for references and speak to their potential worker's previous employer to get as much information as possible.
+A period of probation is also a good idea, where the worker comes in for several days, paid in cash and with no strings attached so that the employer can get a feel for how they work and fit in with the family.

-Another, often more expensive but perhaps more reliable, option is to work through an agency which screens all of its employees.
-These agencies also handle the necessary paperwork such as contracts and unemployment payments.
+Another, often more expensive but perhaps more reliable option is to work through an agency which screens all of its employees.
+These agencies also handle the necessary paperwork.

 Employment contracts for domestic workers

 It is absolutely recommended that domestic workers sign an employment contract, making sure that their specific tasks and the reasons for termination are stated clearly, as well as that all labour laws regarding leave and overtime pay are honoured.
-It is also advisable for expats to issue monthly payslips for their employee to sign.
+It is also advisable for expats to issue monthly payslips.
 Paperwork samples, including a sample employment contract, can be found on the South African Department of Labour website.